REV: Information-Theoretic Evaluation of Free-Text Rationales: Experimental Setup

 \subsection{Datasets}

 We explore two reasoning tasks, namely CommonsenseQA (CQA) and Natural Language Inference (NLI) across four datasets, all containing human-annotated free-text rationales.
 For CQA task, we use ECQA \citep{aggarwal-etal-2021-explanations}, CoS-E (v1.11; \citealp{rajani2019explain}) and QuaRTz \citep{tafjord2019quartz}.
 For both ECQA and CoS-E, each commonsense question is paired with five candidate choices and the task is to select an answer from the candidates.
 ECQA contains higher quality human-written rationales compared to CoS-E \citep{aggarwal-etal-2021-explanations, sun2022investigating}.
-QuaRTz is for open-domain reasoning about textual qualitative relationships, and the task is to select an answer from two options to the question based on the textual qualitative knowledge (rationale). e-SNLI \citep{camburu2018snli} provides explanations for the NLI, where given a premise, the task is to predict if a hypothesis entails, contradicts or is neutral to it.
-More details of the datasets are in Appendix \ref{sec:exp_setup_data}.
+QuaRTz is for open-domain reasoning about textual qualitative relationships, and the task is to select an answer from two options to the question based on the textual qualitative knowledge (rationale).
+For the NLI task, we use the e-SNLI \citep{camburu2018snli} dataset containing explanations for SNLI \citep{bowman-etal-2015-large}, where the task is given a premise to predict if a hypothesis entails, contradicts or is neutral to it.
+More details on the datasets are in Appendix \ref{sec:exp_setup_data}.